Ludomusicology: Research methods

-Groups and Conferences
+Research groups and conferences

 Ludomusicology Research Group

 The Ludomusicology Research Group is an inter-university research organisation focusing on the study of music in games, music games and music in video game culture, composed of five researchers: Melanie Fritsch, Andra Ivănescu, Michiel Kamp, Tim Summers, and Mark Sweeney.
 Together they organise an annual international conference held in the UK or mainland Europe.
 The Ludo2018 held in Leipzig, Germany, in April 2018, was the biggest Ludo-conference so far, attracting more than 80 participants from all over the world.
 The group was originally founded by Kamp, Summers and Sweeney in August 2011, who have also edited a collection of essays based around the study of game sound entitled Ludomusicology: Approaches to Video Game Music, published in July 2016.
 They also edited a double special issue of The Soundtrack and initiated a new book series called Studies in Game Sound and Music in 2017.
 In September 2016, Tim Summers' book Understanding Video Game Music was published by Cambridge University Press.
 Fritsch officially joined the group in 2016.
 She had edited the 2nd issue of the online journal ACT - Zeitschrift für Musik und Performance, published in July 2011 that included ludomusicological contributions written by Tim Summers, Steven Reale and Jason Brame.
 She had been a regular at the conferences since 2012 and published several book chapters on the topic.
 Ivănescu joined the group in 2021.
 Her monograph Popular Music and the Nostalgia Video Game was published by Palgrave Macmillan in 2019.
 Whereas Ivănescu, Kamp, Summers, and Sweeney have a background in Musicology, Fritsch has her background in Performance Studies.